tdiprima/threejs-playground/docs/scale.md

 ## Image Scaling Issue Fixed

-<span style="color:#0000dd;">¿Me puedes ayudar?</span>
+<span style="color:#0000dd;font-weight:bold;">¿Me puedes ayudar?</span>

-I have three.js code that is supposed to take a 1024x512 image and display it at 512x256 pixels.

-But my code is wrong.
-It crops the image and displays it to 512x256 instead of scaling it and displaying it to 512x256.
-Can you help?

 To display the image at the desired size of 512x256 pixels instead of cropping it, you need to adjust the scale of the plane geometry.

 Currently, the plane is being created with a width-to-height ratio equal to the image aspect ratio, which causes the cropping effect.

 Here's an updated version of your code that scales the plane geometry to fit the desired size while maintaining the image's aspect ratio: